FireDaemon ZeroInput 0.0.0.4

-You should now be able to switch desktop to Session 0 and see your interactive FireDaemon Pro services running.
+You should now be able to switch desktop to Session 0 and see your interactive FireDaemon Pro services running per the screenshot below.
 Please be aware of the limitations associated with attempting to switch to Session 0 using RDP.
 These are covered in the FireDaemon Zero Release Notes.

 Removing The ZeroInput Driver

 Complete the following steps:

 - Login as a local or domain administrator